rajamukerji/rpcapd-fork/README.md

 The rpcapd source code is a few levels deep in the winpcap folder:
 [winpcap/wpcap/libpcap/rpcapd/](winpcap/wpcap/libpcap/rpcapd/)

+### Linux
-To build, first install gcc and libpcap-dev:
+To build on Linux, first install gcc and libpcap-dev:

     sudo apt-get install build-essential libpcap-dev